Latest accusations hurt Cain with Republicans: Reuters/Ipsos

-WASHINGTON Forty percent of U.S. Republicans view presidential candidate Herman Cain less favorably after watching a video of a woman accusing him of groping her, a Reuters/Ipsos poll said on Tuesday.
+WASHINGTON Forty percent of U.S. Republicans view presidential candidate Herman Cain less favourably after watching a video of a woman accusing him of groping her, a Reuters/Ipsos poll said on Tuesday.

 As Cain's team scrambled to keep the widening scandal over sexual harassment accusations from derailing his campaign, 39 percent of poll respondents said they believed the allegations made by Sharon Bialek on Monday were true and 38 percent thought they were not.